Grants and Awards

 - Download The Benevolent Fund Application form here.

-This is a registered charity and managed by an advisory committee of members and Council members.
+The Benevolent Fund is part of the Nightingale Fellowship which is a registered charity and managed by an advisory committee of members and Council members.
 It provides financial assistance to full Fellowship members in need.
 This might be to someone older who is finding difficulty managing on a small income, or someone younger, perhaps unable to work due to injury.
 Each application is assessed in confidence, and with compassion against agreed criteria.

 Who can apply?